zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ```

 ### Generic.Formatting.SpaceAfterCast
-There must be exactly one space after a cast.
+There must be exactly one space after a type cast.

 ```php
 // Valid: A cast operator is followed by one space.